various-projects/JSib/README.md

 # JSib
 Javascript (anonymous) imageboard engine.
 Well, mostly Javacript.
 Has a couple of PHP server-side functions ATM.
-Shoulda work extremly fast even on a poor man's LAMP shared-hostings.
+Shoulda work extremly fast even on a poor man's LAMP shared-hosting.
 And even on static hostings in R-O mode (that is, should also work from Cloudflare/Google cache/local copy too).

 ## Main ideas

 1. Move as much logic as possible to the client side.
+2. Reduce overall codebase as much as possible.
+Less code => less bugs.
+3. Use HTTTP build-in features.
+There is a lot of them available for free.
+4. Any data client have ever received should be reused.
-2. Try to avoid data reading in server-side logic.
+5. Try to avoid data reading in server logic.
 Otherwise we'll need to implement some blocking and queueing mechanisms.
 And that doesn't work nice on plain FS access.
-3. Reduce overall codebase as much as possible.
-Less code => less bugs.
-4. Any data client had ever received should be reused.
-5. All the data-write operations should be atomic and as short as possible.
+6. All the data-write operations should be atomic and as short as possible.
 Thus ready for asynchronous execution.
-6. Use HTTTP build-in features.
-There are a lot of them available for free.

 The idea behind this project comes from knowing the following facts: